Dotnet-Boxed/Templates/MVC 6.md

 Setting up [SSL](http://en.wikipedia.org/wiki/SSL)/[TLS](http://en.wikipedia.org/wiki/Transport_Layer_Security), so that your site runs over HTTPS is made easy by turning on a single check box and easy step by step instructions and links.

 Do you trust the people on the internet?
-Well, the default ASP.NET 5 template stores the contents of all NPM and Bower packages in the wwwroot folder.
+Well, the default ASP.NET Core template stores the contents of all NPM and Bower packages in the wwwroot folder.
 These contain executables, scripts and all kinds of potential nasties that your site is serving up.
 ASP.NET MVC Boilerplate moves these packages out and only adds things to the wwwroot folder that are required.

 ### Fast By Default